rotto32/hrext07-my-cruddy-app/README.md

  Added ability to add restaurant profiles on 2/11
  Made input box larger on 2/11
- Added ability to create multiple profiles at once on 2/11
+ Added ability to create multiple profiles at once on 2/11 Added a div around users and restaurants in order to style profiles on 2/11

 ----To Do Still